CryptKeeperZK/crypt-keeper-extension/privacy_policy.md

 # 14. HOW CAN YOU CONTACT US ABOUT THIS NOTICE?

-If you have questions or comments about this notice, you may email us at `isk.extensions@gmail.com` or by post to:
+If you have questions or comments about this notice, you may email us at `cryptkeeperzk@proton.me` or by post to:

 CryptKeeper